cginternals/glbinding/README.md

 ###### Debian-based Systems

 There is currently no precompiled package maintained.
 Please download the source code and commence [building from source](#build-instructions).

 ## Build Instructions

 ##### Prerequisites and Dependencies

-The only mandatory run-time dependencies of glbinding are the STL of the used compiler and an OpenGL driver library, dynamically linked with your application.
-However, compiling *glbinding* requires the following required and optional dependencies:
+The only mandatory run-time dependencies of *glbinding* are the STL of the used compiler and an OpenGL driver library, dynamically linked with your application.
+Building *glbinding* from source has several mandatory and optional dependencies:
-* [CMake](https://cmake.org/) 3.0 or higher for building glbinding from source (mandatory for any build from source)
+* [CMake](https://cmake.org/) 3.0 or higher for building *glbinding* from source (mandatory for any build from source)
 * [git](https://git-scm.com/) for version control and script supporting tasks
 * [Python](https://www.python.org/) 2.7, 3.0 or higher for re-generating the binding
   * [SVN](https://subversion.apache.org/) for updating the ```gl.xml```